Jeffrey-Ede/datasets/README.md

 # Example Visualization

 Here is an example visualization for 19769 96x96 crops from STEM images.
 It's my favorite due to a blot of blank images at the bottom right that's surrounded by halo of noisy images.
-It was created from images' first 50 principal components by using a perplexity of 127.4, 10000 iterations, and [scikit-learn defaults](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) for other parameters.
+It was created from images' first 50 [principal components](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) by using a perplexity of 127.4, 10000 iterations and [scikit-learn defaults](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) for other parameters.

 <p align="center">
   <img src="stem_crops_96x96.png">